kaitlynstrickfaden/edger/vignettes/edger_use.md

 If the user inputs “Y”, the function will save the ROI coordinates and `th` to a list of data frames.
 If the user inputs “N” (or any other value), the interface will ask for a new `th` and rerun the `edger_single` function.
-It will run this same procedure on the shift and rotate inputs.
-It will move on to a new image once a threshold, shift, and rotate value have been selected for the current image.
-Once the function has gotten through all of the images in `imagepaths`, the `edger_cvdf` function will output a list containing coordinates to ROIs, threshold values, shift values, and rotate values.
+It will run this same procedure on the rotate and shift inputs (default is no rotation or shift).
+It will move on to a new image once a threshold, rotate, and shift value have been selected for the current image.
+Once the function has gotten through all of the images in `imagepaths`, the `edger_testr` function will output a list containing coordinates to ROIs, threshold values, shift values, and rotate values.

 <br>